+This is a proprietary four-electrode sealed electrochemical cell that contains a temperature sensor embedded within the sensor element.
+Its PCM is different from the other sensors in that it is made of aluminum, to allow efficient heat transfer.
 The NO sensor is temperature controlled by a thermoelectric Peltier element located where the sensor meets the manifold.
-Maintaining the sensor temperature below 25 °C will limit unpredictable temperature-based base-line drifts, in accordance with the EPA's CTM-022 protocol requirements.
+The sensor temperature is maintained below 25 °C to limit unpredictable temperature-based base- line drifts, in accordance with the EPA's CTM-022 protocol requirements.
 This eliminates the requirement of repeated ambient temperature recordings, described in CTM-32 and CTM-24.